-Lesson links/resources: Storytelling Lesson Plan-CS First Setting Starter Project Setting Example Project If you get stuck, review the Setting Solution Sheet.
-CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Lesson links/resources: Storytelling Plan Slide Lesson Dino Starter Project Horse Starter Project Fairy Tale Starter Project Soccer Starter Project Bird Started Project Characterization Example Project If you get stuck, review the Solution Sheet.
+CS objectives addressed: Students will be able to:Develop their computer science skills using Scratch

+Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 minIntroduction (Survey) 10 minSetting Videos/Activity 30-40 minWrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Setting Starter Project • Setting Example Project • If you get stuck, review the Setting Solution Sheet.
-Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: RL.3.3-Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
-RL.3.5-Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections.
-Vocabulary: Randomness: Any collection of data or information with no determined order order Loops: Blocks of code that repeat over and over Notes: This lesson can be divided into different sessions.
+Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Characterization Vide os/Activity 40-50 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Storytelling Plan Slide Lesson • Dino Starter Project • Horse Starter Project • Fairy Tale Starter Project • Soccer Starter Project • Bird Started Project • Characterization Example Project • If you get stuck, review the Solution Sheet . • Scratch Account Students: • Computer/tablet with internet access • Scratch Account Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
+Vocabulary: Parallelism: The process of events happening at the same time, either independently or interdependently Debugging : The process of identifying and fixing error(s) in a program when it is not functioning as expected Control structures : Sections of code that order the direction or flow of how a program functions.
+The control structure in this lesson is focused on loops.
+Notes: This lesson was recreated using resources from CS First.